enkomio/Misc/CheckDebuggerCrossArchitecture/README.md

 The idea behind the project is nothing new and in the source code you will find the references to the external projects.
 It is very simple, if it detects a _debugger_ the process exits with code _1_.
 If no _debugger_ are detected it exits with code _0_.

 # Test case
-In the following image you can see an example of execution of the program and it resulting exit code set to _0_.
+In the following image you can see an example of execution of the program and its resulting exit code set to _0_.

 <img src="https://raw.githubusercontent.com/enkomio/media/master/CheckDebuggerCrossArchitecture/NormalExitProcess.png">